Best months to see northern lights!

 February – one of the best months for northern lights!
 Aurora hunting in Rovaniemi Lapland Finland.

 January is the “classic” aurora hunting month.
 It is cold, snowy, and the auroras dance quite often.
-The Polar night is here, and the days are very short.
+The Polar night is still strong and days are short.
 On many nights, you can see the very typical auroras in the form of the arches above the snowy trees.
-Sometimes, you can also see medium-strong auroras which are rising high in the sky.
-Big auroras and aurora storms are a bit more likely than in November & December.
+And yes, stronger auroras dancing in the skies are also possible, especially on our long tours in the North of Lapland.

-January is one of the coldest months in Lapland.
-On some nights, the temperature goes down to –35°C (–22°F), but that doesn’t stop us!
-We stay out in the cold, waiting for auroras to happen.
-In January, it often requires patience to succeed.
-You’ll get warm overalls & winter boots for the tour, but I also recommend putting some long sleeve shirts, technical underwear, sweater, and wooden socks – the colder it is, the more layers you will need.
-We also can run the car nearby and warm up inside.
+The cold doesn’t stop us.
+We come well prepared, with extra gear, snowuites and heavy boots.
+January often requires patience and staying out in the cold for many hours.
+That’s why I also recommend putting some long sleeve shirts, technical underwear, sweater, and wooden socks – the colder it is, the more layers you will need.
+We also can run the van and warm up inside.

-Despite the cold weather, Rovaniemi often tends to stays cloudy & snowy.
-This is not a problem for us, because each night we choose the places according to the weather.
+Yet, despite the cold weather, Rovaniemi often tends to stays cloudy & snowy.
+The city it is situated near two river valleys and that also draws fog.
+That is not a problem for us, because we go far outside of the city, and we choose the places for our aurora tour according to the weather.

 February